dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 - Researched audio editing software

 - [HEXAGONMI](#hexagonmi)
   - Gave Adrian a bit training about how to add function in modules

 ## 2022-03-03

 - [HEXAGONMI](#hexagonmi)
-	- Rolled back changes made from training for Adrain
+  - Rolled back changes made from training for Adrian
   - Fixed the bug #32498 related with trim line exportation from 3D Addendum workbench

 ## 2022-03-04

 - Continued learning video editing

 - [HEXAGONMI](#hexagonmi)
   - Discussed the bug #VMC-35712 related with mirrored double attach regeneration with Henny and Adrian
   - Discussed documentation automation with Mathew
   - Discussed release build and patch issue with Jacob
   - Enabled dump manifold from scripting terminal
   - Enabled dump polyline from scripting terminal
   - Enabled get selected object from scripting terminal
   - Enabled cast selected object to FTI object in scripting terminal
   - Created page for structuring training materials

 ## 2022-03-05